subquery/documentation/docs/subquery_network/kepler/indexers/install-indexer-locally.md

 We highly recommend setting up SSL on your new server.
 [Follow the guide here](./ssl-configuration.md).

-You can also move forward to [connect with MetaMask](../metamask/connect-metamask.md).

 :::tip Tip
 Having trouble running a command or setting up the service?
 Got stuck in the process?
 Find your solutions [here](../indexers/troubleshooting-indexers.md).
 :::